RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Results and Conclusion

+In our implementation, we set $\alpha$ to $0.6$ to balance the contributions of both losses effectively.
+Additionally, we compute the Hausdorff distance:

+Here, $\| p - g \|_2$ denotes the Euclidean distance between points $p$ and $g$.
+This metric provides valuable insights into the dissimilarity between two sets of points, aiding in evaluating the effectiveness of our segmentation approach.

+The validation results of 9 models across various datasets are presented in Table \ref{tab:main_results}.
+Additionally, the training graphs and the class-wise DSC and IoU scores of our model across datasets are displayed in Figure \ref{fig:training_graphs} and Figure \ref{fig:box_plot}, respectively.
+We conducted an ablation study on different input image sizes and varying numbers of Transformer layers, as shown in Table \ref{tab:ablation_rot}.
+The 2D segmentation results and 3D reconstruction, presented in Figure \ref{fig:comparison} and Figure \ref{fig:compare_vert}, respectively, showcase our model's performance compared to Transformer-based method (TransUNet) and CNN-based methods (UNet++ Attention).
+Furthermore, we interpret the results by visualizing the interaction between patches and the encoded image representation in Figure \ref{fig:rot}.

-In conclusion, Transformer-based methods excel in self-attention, while CNN-based methods are strong in localization.
-Our study introduces RotCAtt-TransUNet++, featuring nested skip connections for multiscale feature extraction in the encoder, followed by transformer layers, and rotatory attention blocks.
-This architecture enhances image representation and segmentation accuracy, particularly in complex cardiac datasets.
-Experimental results show near-perfect annotation of critical structures like coronary arteries and myocardium, with the ablation study confirming the effectiveness of rotatory attention.
-Future research aims to refine the architecture, and integrate advanced techniques to improve segmentation efficiency and clinical outcomes in cardiovascular diseases.
+In conclusion, Transformer-based methods are recognized for their robust innate self-attention mechanism, whereas CNN-based methods demonstrate proficiency in localization tasks.
+The most prominent and recent model, TransUNet, still exhibits limitations in capturing inter-slice information, thereby impeding intra-slice information capture as well. our study introduces RotCAtt-TransUNet++. a novel architecture that integrates nested skip connections and dense downsampling for multi-scale feature extraction in the encoder, followed by obtaining multi-scale feature maps through transformer layers and rotatory attention blocks.
+This process yields a better encoded image representation, utilized in the decoder path for accurate segmentation map reconstruction. our model achieves superior segmentation accuracy, particularly in datasets featuring complex cardiac structures.
+Experimental results across multiple datasets demonstrate near-perfect annotation of critical structures like coronary arteries and myocardium, underscoring the model's efficacy in real-world scenarios.
+The ablation study further validates the effectiveness of the rotatory attention to improve segmentation accuracy and efficiency.
+Further research contributes to automating medical image segmentation, reducing manual annotation burdens, and facilitating timely diagnosis of cardiovascular diseases.